Skip to main content

 2 mentions Positive Neutral Negative

-• “If you are a big fan of a myriad of ocean liners throughout history and have a taste for a slower and more thoughtful experience that involves strolling the decks of these fascinating machines while learning from real-life photos with historical subtext and narration as the ship sails through patches of rain, sun, snow, and fog with suitable sound effects and period-accurate music, I think this is well worth the price.”
+• “If you are a big fan of a myriad of ocean liners throughout history and have a taste for a slower and more thoughtful experience that involves slowly strolling the decks of these fascinating machines while learning from real-life photos with historical subtext and narration as the ship sails through patches of rain, sun, snow, and fog with suitable sound effects and period-accurate music, I think this is well worth the price.”

-• “Beautifully made sim/exploring game; the weather and time controls are awesome and really add to the atmosphere of the experience.”
+• “Beautifully made sim/exploring game, the weather and time controls are awesome and really add to the atmosphere of the experience.”

 • story